RedisBloom/RedisBloom/docs/Bloom_Commands.md

 * **expansion**: When a new filter is created, its size will be the size of the current filter multiplied by `expansion`.
 Default expansion value is 2.
-New sub-filter size is (2 * expansion) of the previous sub-filter.
+This means each subsequent sub-filter will be twice as large as the previous one.

 ### Complexity